IllumiDesk/illumidesk/README.md

 * **Network**: An external bridge network named `jupyter-network` is used by default.
 The grader service and the user notebooks are attached to this network.

-* **Workspaces**: User servers are set and launched based on either the user's LTI compatible role (student or instructor) or by workspace type (Jupyter Classic, Jupyter Lab, THEIA IDE, RStudio, or VS Code).
+* **Workspaces**: User servers are set and launched based on either the user's LTI compatible role (student/learner group or instructor group) or by specifying the ?next=/user-redirect/<workspace_type> as a query parameter that identifies the workspace type by path, for example: next=/user-redirect/theia for the Theia IDE or next=/user-redirect/vscode for VS Code IDE.

 ## Customization